Rivkanexus/ISPA-DRC/content/en/_index.md

 # Internet Service Providers of DRC

-The Internet Service Providers of DRC (ISPA-DRC) is a non-governmental organization, promoting the interests of Internet sector operators, facilitating growth through knowledge and experience in the Internet arena, and contributing to the development of information and communication technologies (ICT) in the Democratic Republic of Congo.
+The Internet Service Providers of DRC (ISPA-DRC) is a non-governmental organization that contributes to the development of information and communication technologies (ICT) in the Democratic Republic of Congo.

 {{< button "About Us" "/history/" >}}